 In absorption, the frequency of the incoming light wave is at or near the vibration frequency of the electrons in the material.
 The electrons take in the energy of the light wave and start to vibrate.
-What happens next depends upon how the start to the electrons.
+What happens next depends upon how tightly the atoms hold on to their electrons.
 Absorption occurs when the electrons are held tightly, and they pass the vibrations along to the nuclei of the atoms.
 This makes the atoms speed up, collide with other atoms in the material, and then give up as heat the energy they acquired from the vibrations.
-The absorption of light makes at object dark or opaque to the frequency of the incoming wave.
-Wood is opage to visible light.
+The absorption of light makes an object dark or opaque to the frequency of the incoming wave.
+Wood is opaque to visible light.
 Some materials are opaque to some frequencies of light, but transparent to others.
 Glass is opaque to ultraviolet light, but transparent to visible light.